JuliaGraphics/ColorSchemes.jl/README.md

 This package provides a collection of colorschemes:

-- scientifically devised colorschemes from ColorBrewer, CMOcean, and ColorCet
+- scientifically devised colorschemes from ColorBrewer, CMOcean, ScientificColorMaps, ColorCet
 - popular old favourites such as _viridis_, _inferno_, and _magma_ from MATPlotLib
 - old masters' colorschemes, such as _leonardo_, _vermeer_, and _picasso_
 - variously themed colorschemes such as _sunset_, _coffee_, _neon_, and _pearl_

+Note that the schemes contained here are a mixture:

-*The package is designed for general purpose and informal graphics work.
-For high quality color maps that have consistent perceptual contrast over their full range, refer to Peter Kovesi's [PerceptualColourMaps](https://github.com/peterkovesi/PerceptualColourMaps.jl) package.*
+- some are high quality color maps with consistent perceptual contrast over their full range
+- others are designed for general purpose and informal graphics work

+Choose colorschemes with care!
+Refer to Peter Kovesi's [PerceptualColourMaps](https://github.com/peterkovesi/PerceptualColourMaps.jl) package, or to Fabio Crameri's [Scientific Colour Maps](http://www.fabiocrameri.ch/colourmaps.php) for more information.

 Some tools for working with colorschemes can be found in the [ColorSchemeTools.jl](https://github.com/JuliaGraphics/ColorSchemeTools.jl) package.